 - The Base Station RF Bandwidth shall be the declared maximum Base Station RF Bandwidth.

 - Place a NB-IoT carrier at the upper edge and a GSM carrier at the lower Base Station RF Bandwidth edge.
-The specified FOffset-RAT shall apply.
+The specified Foffset, RAT shall apply.